JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 configuration_multilayergraph = MultilayerGraph(empty_layers, empty_interlayers, truncated(Normal(10), 0.0, 20.0));
 ```

-    ┌ Info: Looping through wirings to find one that works...
-    └ @ MultilayerGraphs E:\other_drives\developer07\package_development\MultilayerGraphs\dev\MultilayerGraphs\src\utilities.jl:441

 Note that this is not an implementation of a fully-fledged configuration model, which would require to be able to specify a degree distribution for every dimension of multiplexity.
-Please refer to [#future-developments]().
+Please refer to [Future Developments](@ref).

 There is a similar constructor for `MultilayerDiGraph` which requires both the indegree distribution and the outdegree distribution.
 Anyway due to current performance limitations in the graph realization algorithms, it is suggested to provide two "similar" distributions (similar mean or location parameter, similar variance or shape parameter), in order not to incur in lengthy computational times.